Gallo homers and Rangers use 6 pitchers to beat Angels 2-0

 Angels: Maddon said SS Andrelton Simmons (left ankle) is “getting better” but still doesn’t have a timetable on when he will be back.
 Simmons has been on the injured list since July 28.

-Rangers: CF Danny Santana (right forearm strain) is eligible to come off the injured list as early as Sunday.
-He took some live at-bats before Saturday’s game but manager Chris Woodward said the versatile Santana was still “two or three days away from maybe throwing where we’d feel comfortable even putting him at first base.”
+Rangers: CF Danny Santana (right forearm strain) is eligible to come off the injured list Sunday, but Woodward said the versatile Santana was still “two or three days away from maybe throwing where we’d feel comfortable even putting him at first base.”

 UP NEXT